-The other highlight was the horse riding with a Gaucho of Hungarian stock who was mad as march hare and never shut up the whole time.
+The other highlight was the horse riding with a Gaucho of Hungarian stock who was as mad as a march hare and never shut up the whole time.
 He ended up inviting me back to his place for some Escabeche de Conejo which was to die for.
 By the way I got the horse riding through the hotel who could organise pretty much any tour I wanted.
 And I booked the hotel and glacier tour through Say Hueqe Tours who were great.

 The sheer size of the Patagonia is hard to describe and I would happily spend a month wandering around in this region alone (especially in the Summer).
 If you want space then come here, for a Brummie boy like me this much emptiness was mind blowing.